Advice on running a business from home: Managing remote teams 💻

 Copied to clipboard

-You also have the added responsibility of motivating remote employees, effectively using remote team communication tools and ensuring that everyone has the same work ethic, values and vision for your company.
+You also have the added responsibility of motivating remote employees, effectively using remote team communication tools, and ensuring that everyone shares the same work ethic and vision, and understands your company values.

-Some remote teams best practices for communication is getting a good idea of:
+Some best practices for communication includes getting a good idea of:

 • The method which is preferred by all your team members to communicate.